 On one of our family trips, my husband and I wanted to forgo a touristy cruise to see glass blowers on the Italian island of Murano.
 But the teens persisted, and once home, our 14-year-old son declared it was a highlight of his trip.
 “I never knew that you could actually make glass,” he said.
 “That was so cool.”
 Today this son is an engineer.

-Dr. Frances E. Jensen, chair of the Neurological Department of the University of Pennsylvania and author of The Teenage Brain, agrees.
-“Even if they pick something you really don’t want to do, show them that you respect that and participate.”
+Dr. Frances E. Jensen, author of The Teenage Brain, agrees.
+“Even if they pick something you really don’t want to do, show them that you respect their choice and participate.”
 It could turn out to be the most interesting excursion on your travels with your teens.

 3. Don’t forget teenagers need down time